coreinfrastructure/best-practices-badge/criteria.md

 *Static code analysis*

-- At least one static code analysis tool MUST be applied to any proposed major production release of the software before its release.
+- At least one static code analysis tool MUST be applied to any proposed major production release of the software before its release, if there is at least one OSS tool that implement this criterion in the selected language.
 A static code analysis tool examines the software code (as source code, intermediate code, or executable) without executing it with specific inputs.
 For purposes of this criterion compiler warnings and "safe" language modes do not count as a static code analysis tool (these typically avoid deep analysis because speed is vital).
-Examples of such static code analysis tools include cppcheck, the clang static analyzer, FindBugs (including FindSecurityBugs), PMD, Brakeman, [Coverity Quality Analyzer](https://scan.coverity.com/), and the HP Fortify Static Code Analyzer. [static-analysis]
+Examples of such static code analysis tools include cppcheck, the clang static analyzer, FindBugs (including FindSecurityBugs), PMD, Brakeman, [Coverity Quality Analyzer](https://scan.coverity.com/), and the HP Fortify Static Code Analyzer. [static-analysis]*
 - The analysis tool(s) MAY be focused on looking for security vulnerabilities, but this is not required.
-- It is RECOMMENDED that the tool include rules or approaches to look for common vulnerabilities in the analyzed language or environment. [static-analysis-common-vulnerabilities]
+- It is RECOMMENDED that the tool include rules or approaches to look for common vulnerabilities in the analyzed language or environment. [static-analysis-common-vulnerabilities]*
 - All confirmed medium and high severity exploitable vulnerabilities discovered with static code analysis MUST be fixed.
-A vulnerability is medium to high severity if its [CVSS 2.0](https://nvd.nist.gov/cvss.cfm) is 4 or higher. [static-analysis-fixed]
+A vulnerability is medium to high severity if its [CVSS 2.0](https://nvd.nist.gov/cvss.cfm) is 4 or higher. [static-analysis-fixed]*
-- It is RECOMMENDED that static source code analysis occur on every commit or at least daily. [static-analysis-often]
+- It is RECOMMENDED that static source code analysis occur on every commit or at least daily. [static-analysis-often]*
-- This criterion is not required if there is no OSS tool that can implement this criterion in the selected language. [static-analysis-irrelevant]

 *Dynamic analysis*